OpenLitterMap/openlittermap-web/littercoin/README.md

 15. Scroll to the bottom of the page and select "Create Workspace"
 16. Wait for the workspace to be created

-## Initialize The Smart Contract
-To initialize the littercoin smart contract, we will need the admin UTXOs and the owner PKH.
-This is used only once to run the init-tx.sh bash shell script.

 ##### Create The Admin Keys And Address